-Chemical Restraint is a last resort for safely calming extremely agitated patients when the potential for harm to self or others exists.
+Chemical Sedation is a last resort for safely calming extremely agitated patients when the potential for harm to self or others exists.
 Agitation or acute behavioral disorders may manifest differently.
 Always suspect an organic cause first.
-Life-threatening organic conditions that may present with behavioral agitation are hypoglycemia, subdural hematoma, intercerebral hemorrhage, meningitis, hypertensive crisis, and drugs (especially atropine and cyclic antidepressants).
+Life-threatening organic conditions that may present with behavioral agitation are hypoglycemia, subdural hematoma, intracerebral hemorrhage, meningitis, hypertensive crisis, and drugs (especially atropine and cyclic antidepressants).

-Basic Life Support
+Basic Life Support:

-- 1. Request Law Enforcement assistance on any patient who requires chemical restraint. - 2.
-Assess blood glucose to rule-out hypoglycemia. - 3.
-Request paramedic backup for possible chemical restraint
+- 1. If indicated, consider use of physical restraint per procedure listed above - 2.
+Request Law Enforcement assistance on any patient who requires chemical restraint. - 3.
+Assess blood glucose to rule-out hypoglycemia. - 4.
+Request paramedic backup for possible chemical restraint.